jtrovato/Context_ID_and_SMT/README.md

 Description of Objective function:
 ----------------------------------
 The underlying task of alignment must be graded with respect to hand aligned data.
-Because we require the true "labels" we must split the data into testing a training set.
+Because we require the true "labels" we must split the data into a testing and training set.
 This ensures that results are not being evaluated on the data used to train the algorithms.
 This separation is standard in machine learning applications.
-With a sufficient test set,
+With a sufficient test set, alignment performance can be determined forma  few simple statistics taken on the results.

+FScore is used to evaluate the performance of our alignment algorithm because it includes information about both the precision and recall of the data.
+Precision is the percentage of aligned sentences that are correctly aligned, while recall is the percentage of given sentences that are correctly aligned.
+Both are necessary to gain an idea of performance.
+For instance, if we only align one sentence and it is correct we would have 100% accuracy, or